 Please also bear in mind not to send your child to school in their best expensive coat as our outdoor messy play may result in a messy child!
-If your child does get messy, we do sometimes change their clothes and will wash and tumble dry their own clothes so that they are clean and dry to go home in.
+If your child does get messy or wet, we do sometimes change their clothes and will wash and tumble dry their own clothes so that they are clean and dry to go home in.
+Please make sure you send your child in a coat that can go in the tumble dryer.